patricklam/plam.new-webpage/content/post/20250625-trip-report-estonia.md

 hooded crows, a great tit, feral pigeons, starlings, and perhaps a European pied flycatcher.

 The other visit to a place with birds was the Peetri Cemetary a few days later, in the afternoon, as recommended by Marko.
-I didn't manage to figure out the city bus in Tartu, so I rented an e-kick-scooter to get there.
+I didn't manage to figure out (paying for) the city bus in Tartu, so I rented an e-kick-scooter to get there.
 There were also some interesting memorials in the cemetary, but in terms of birds, there were mostly the same birds as the other day, but also a fieldfare nest with a baby, a crow, a blackbird, and some common wood pigeons.

 I also went to the Tartu bouldering gym.
 There is also a roped gym next door, but I had no partner.
 Not huge, but some interesting problems, and many people.
-Self-service admission.
+Self-service admission, pay on their webpage.

 Rounding out the non-academic activities, I visited judo practice.
 It seemed to be some sort of regional training.
 The kids were strong.

-Karoliine also did the tour guide thing and showed me around the highlights of Tartu.
+One morning, Karoliine also did the tour guide thing and showed me around the highlights of Tartu.
 It's a small town.
 Even smaller than Kitchener-Waterloo.
 It's less spread out, and I think one can walk from one end to the other in 1 or 1.5 hours.
 The malls are all together, and there are also historic buildings in the old town.
 There's also a river, and many bridges